In this article you will find:

-- Toxic to Dogs: No
+- Toxic to Dogs: Apples no – seeds yes

-- Common Symptoms: None
+- Common Symptoms to applesauce: None

 Can Dogs Eat Applesauce?

 Can dogs eat applesauce?
-There are many fresh fruits which can be nutritionally beneficial for your dog, including apples.
+There are many fresh fruits that can be nutritionally beneficial for your dog, including apples.
 Apples come in all different varieties but they all offer similar health benefits.
 Apples are not dangerous for your dog to eat, except for the seeds which contain cyanide.
 The fruit of the apple, as well as applesauce, however, is completely safe.

 Health Benefits of Applesauce